NASA-PDS/portal-legacy-docker/README.md

 # PDS — Containerized Portal Legacy Repository

-This repo contains a docker configuration that will allow you to run an apache container using Docker Desktop on your machine to test the contents of the [portal-legacy repo](https://github.com/NASA-PDS/portal-legacy/).
+This repo contains a docker configuration that will allow you to run a container that has Apache configured to serve the contents of the [portal-legacy](https://github.com/NASA-PDS/portal-legacy/) repo.

 ## Setup